-- Revenue recognition and related complex IT systems. - · Carrying value of cash generating units, including goodwill. - Accounting treatment for uncertain tax exposures, regulatory and pending litigation exposures in the various markets that the Group operates in.
+- Revenue recognition and related complex IT systems. - Carrying value of cash generating units, including goodwill. - Accounting treatment for uncertain tax exposures, regulatory and pending litigation exposures in the various markets that the Group operates in. - Accounting for the retained interest in Ooredoo Hutchison Asia ("OHA").